daniel-furman/daniel-furman.github.io/content/posts/BirdCLEF21-Kaggle-Competition-Write-Up.md

 * Next time: Dynamic thresholding

-Thanks goes to LifeCLEF, Kaggle, and the competitors.
-Cites: kkiller, Jan’s paper, 2nd place write up, 11 place write up.
+Thanks goes to LifeCLEF, Kaggle, and all the other (815) competitors.
+Cites: [kkiller's spectograms](), Jan’s paper, 2nd place write up, 11 place write up.

+**PS, Ecological Contexts**

+After reading up on LifeCLEF's BirdCLEF competition, I quickly realized that my notes from Prof. William's Community Ecology course (I took while abroad at JCU, Aus) were quite pertinent to the task.
+BirdCLEF cites its main goal as generating actionable biodiversity outcomes, a goal that is necessarily related to the underlying ecology.